Code-Institute-Submissions/eleventh-embodiment/README.md

 7. I want to contact the owner to find out more information about their services

    User has few options to contact the site owner:
-    -  by clicking on the email address in the footer, on all pages.
+    -  By clicking on the email address in the footer, on all pages.
 When clicked, the user is redirected to the "Contact" page where they can fill out the form to conact the site owner
     -  Also there is a contact number diplayed in the footer across all the pages
     -  User can also contact the site owner via their instagram, by clicking on their instagram handle in the footer.
 Currently, if clicked, user is redirected to Instagram's "Home" page